PeterCamilleri/mini_readline/README.md

-Erase Right      | Delete, Ctrl-Backspace           | Delete, Ctrl-Backspace Erase All        | Escape                           | Ctrl-L Auto-complete    | Tab, Ctrl-I                      | Tab, Ctrl-I
+Erase Right      | Delete, Ctrl-Backspace           | Delete, Ctrl-Backspace Erase All        | Escape                           | Ctrl-L Auto-complete    | Tab, Ctrl-I                      | Tab, Ctrl-I End of Input     | Ctrl-Z                           | Alt-z

 ### Notes
 * The label "Other" is an umbrella that bundles together the Linux, Mac, and Cygwin platforms.
 * References to Pad keys under Windows assume that Num Lock is not engaged.
+* Support for End of Input is controlled by the eoi_detect option.

 ## Usage